PankovD/WLM/index.md

 # Walmart Parser

-Парсер товарів із Walmart API
+Parsing Walmart products using API
-Працює з UPC / Product ID / Search, зберігає в Excel.
+Works with UPC/EAN or Product ID.
+Saves results to Excel.

-## 🔧 Можливості:
+## 🔧 Features:
-- Пошук товарів за ID
+- Search for products by UPC/EAN
-- Збереження результатів у Excel
+- Saving results data to Excel
-- Мультипотоковість
-- Простий інтерфейс
+- Multithreading
+- Easy to use interface

-## 🧑‍💻 Як користуватись:
+## 🧑‍💻 Hot to use:
-1. Запусти програму
-2. Обери .csv або Excel-файл з ID або UPC товарів
+1. Launch the application
+2. Select search mode
+4. Select .csv or Excel-file with Product ID or UPC/EAN
-3. Натисни "Start"
+5. Press "Start"
-4. Отримай Excel з результатами
+6. Open results in Excel

-## 🖼 Скріни
+## 🖼 Screenshots
-(тут можна вставити картинки, коли буде .exe)

-## ❓ Питання
+## ❓ FAQ
-**Q:** Працює без інтернету?
-**A:** Ні, потрібен доступ до Walmart API.

-**Q:** Які потрібні дані?
-**A:** Просто список ID або UPC.
+**Q:** What input data is needed?
+**A:** Just a list of product IDs or UPCs with prices.

+**Q:** What results will I get?
+**A:** You will receive an Excel file with columns that you can customize via Settings → Configure Columns.

+**Q:** How fast is the parsing?
+**A:** Around 100 products in 5 minutes.
+The parsing speed is limited by Walmart API throughput and possible rate limiting or blocks from the site.